-We don’t like that, however, because when companies try to hide this information, in some cases, they have a reason for doing it such as poor factory conditions or other things that could hurt the image of the brand.
+We don’t like that, however, because when companies try to hide this information, in some cases, they have a reason for doing it, such as poor factory conditions or other things that could hurt the image of the brand.

 What is So Special About Hoka Shoes?

-What made Hoka shoes originally popular with ultramarathon runners came from its excellent shock absorbency to protect your joints.
+What made Hoka shoes originally popular with ultramarathon runners came from their excellent shock absorbency to protect your joints.
 The shoes also have a slightly oversized sole in comparison to other shoes on the market.
 Your knees absorb a lot of the impact when running, and many people think that this can cause early wear and tear on your joints.

-For that reason, you want to take active measures to protect your joints and Hoka shoes offered one of those products to protect runners.
+For that reason, you want to take active measures to protect your joints, and Hoka shoes offered one of those products to protect runners.
 It soon took off and became popular with many runners.
-While running does have its negatives such as on the joints, some studies have shown how it can protect you from getting arthritis.
+While running does have its negatives, such as on the joints, some studies have shown how it can protect you from getting arthritis.